fergald/docs/explainers/css-shadow-parts-1.md

 ### How ::theme works

-`::theme` matches any parts with that name, anywhere in the document.
+Elements can have a `theme` tag, similar to the `part` tag but unlike `::part`, `::theme` matches elements parts with that theme name, anywhere in the document.
-This means that if you hadn’t forwarded any parts, i.e.:
+This means that even without forwarding parts, i.e.:

 ```html
 <x-bar>